The 6-strand braid group is CAT(0): Definitions and preliminaries

+Let us now introduce the pivotal objects in this article, non-crossing partitions.
+We will see that they form a sublattice of the linear subspace lattice of a vector space.

 \begin{dfn}[Partition lattice] Let $U_n$ be the set of $n^{th}$ roots of unity inside the plane $\C$.
-Let $P_n$ denote the set of partitions of the set $U_n$.
-An element of a partition is called a \emph{block}.
-Note that $P_n$ is a bounded graded lattice of rank $n-1$, where the order is given by: $p \leq p'$ if and only if every block of $p$ is contained in a block of $p'$. \end{dfn}
+A \emph{partition} of $U_n$ is a decomposition of the set $U_n$ into disjoint subsets, called \emph{blocks}, such that their union is $U_n$.
+Let $P_n$ denote the set of all partitions of the set $U_n$.
+The set $P_n$ forms a bounded graded lattice of rank $n-1$, where the order is given by: $p \leq p'$ if and only if every block of $p$ is contained in a block of $p'$. \end{dfn}

-\begin{dfn}[Non-crossing partition lattice] We define $NCP_n$ to be the subposet of $P_n$ consisting of non-crossing partitions of $U_n$, i.e. partitions such that for every distinct blocks $x,y$ of the partition, the convex hulls $Hull(x)$ and $Hull(y)$ in $\C$ do not intersect.
-The poset $NCP_n$ is a bounded graded lattice of rank $n-1$. \end{dfn}
+\begin{dfn}[Non-crossing partition lattice] A partition of $U_n$ is called \emph{non-crossing} if for every distinct blocks $x,y$ of the partition, the convex hulls $Hull(x)$ and $Hull(y)$ in $\C$ do not intersect.
+We define $NCP_n$ to be the subposet of $P_n$ consisting of non-crossing partitions of $U_n$.
+Then $NCP_n$ is a bounded graded lattice of rank $n-1$. \end{dfn}